AndryTverdyj/musicstore/README.md

 # The Music store project.
 ==========================

-Simple storage to help store? search and manage Music works.
+Simple storage to help store, search and manage Music works.

 1 Installation
 ---------------